Methods of payment Abuse

 Создание файла сервиса systemd

-Next, in the line called ExecStart you need to fulfill one of the following requirements: specify the path to the script or command to be executed.
+Next, in the line called ExecStart you need to fulfill one of the following requirements: write the path to the script or command to be executed.
 After that the script is added to the autoloader:

 $ sudo systemctl daemon-reload